vpenando/vpenando.github.io/articles/en/2020/wip/rust_ownership.md

 #include <vector>

 int main() {
-    std::vector<int> vec1{1, 2, 3};
+    // this is the equivalent of the above code, with a few prints. std::vector<int> vec1{1, 2, 3};
     std::cout << "vec1.data(): " << vec1.data() << "\n";
     std::vector<int> vec2 = std::move(vec1);